jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > *"I founded Debian in 1993.
 Debian was one of the first Linux distributions and also one of the most successful and influential open source projects ever launched.
 Debian pioneered a number of ideas commonplace today, including employing an open community that allowed (and encouraged!) anyone to contribute (much like how Wikipedia would later operate).
 And, with its integrated software repositories anyone could contribute to, Debian arguably had the industry’s first (albeit primitive) “App Store”.
 Today, more than 1,000 people are involved in Debian development, and there are millions of Debian users worldwide."* - [http://ianmurdock.com](http://ianmurdock.com)

-Unfortunately on December 31st, 2015, Ian Murdock succumbed to mental illness and took his own brilliant life.
+Unfortunately on December 31st, 2015, Ian Murdock took his own brilliant life.
 Bruce Perens eulogized him in this post: [https://perens.com/blog/2015/12/31/ian-murdock-dead/](https://perens.com/blog/2015/12/31/ian-murdock-dead/ "Ian Murdock").
 His legacy lives on through the Debian family of distros, which contains 4 major sub-families[^9].

 #### Debian